Compeee/Huoltokirja-harjoitus/README.md

 ```
 The database is seeded on run with the data from seeddata.csv along with a few service tasks.

-You might have open the project in IntelliJ and right click pom.xml -> maven -> reload project if ur getting build errors
+You might have to open the project in IntelliJ and right click pom.xml -> maven -> reload project if ur getting build errors

 Alternatively you can just run the ServiceManualApplication.java in IntelliJ
 which is located at Huoltokirja-harjoitus\src\main\java\com\etteplan\servicemanual\ServiceManualApplication.java